LukeGrahamLandry/franca/devlog.md

     - ptr_diff is wrong because it's processed too late
     - create_entry is wrong because it is recursive so it's constants don't match because both are calling a different themself but if they deduplicated so self was the same, it would match.
+  - wasted a lot of time on examples/view_image.fr failing because backend/incremental/read_types() would deduplicate against the pre-existing types in the destination module.
 - tried to take advantage of that in call_dynamic_values to use a Typ index as a key but it got more complicated than seemed reasonable (have to include FnType.unary somehow) and didn't work so gave up.
 - lock more to make `-d t` work better but still not actually fixed?